LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 # Apply Mathematics in Trading and Investment

 #### Description:
 Profitable trading is more about applying math.
-Using math for tradin strategies.
+Using mathematics for trading strategies.
 Econometric Models (Forecasting and studying statistical significance)
 Econophysics Models (Advance Research)
 Financial Engineering Models (trading, quantitative analysis and random simulation)